-This Summary Plan Description (SPD) provides, in general terms, the main features of the PORTLAND PUBLIC SCHOOLS OEBB Flexible Spending Account Plan (the "Plan") and the related Premium Payment Component, Health FSA Component and DCAP Component, how it can work for you, and how it can benefit you.
+This Summary Plan Description (SPD) provides, in general terms, the main features of the School District No. 1J, Multhomah County, Oregon ("Portland Public Schools") Flexible Spending Account Plan (the "Plan") and the related Premium Payment Component, Health FSA Component and DCAP Component, how it can work for you, and how it can benefit you.
 Such plans are also known as cafeteria plans, or Section 125 plans.

 Under the Plan, you may choose to redirect a portion of your wages to pay for certain benefits for you, your spouse, and your dependents with pre-tax dollars instead of after-tax dollars.
 Participating in the Plan will reduce the amount of your taxable compensation.
 Accordingly, there could be a decrease in your Social Security benefits and/or other benefits (e.g., pension, disability, and life insurance), which are based on taxable compensation.
 However, the tax savings that you realize through Plan participation will often more than offset any reduction in other benefits.
-Alternatively, eligible Employees may choose to pay for any of the benefits with after-tax contributions on a payroll-reduction basis.
+Alternatively, eligible Employees who are covered by the Oregon Educators Benefit Board ("OEBB") may choose to pay for any of the benefits with after-tax contributions on a payroll-reduction basis.